-Melissa continued to hold her sword in place as she blinked in confusion, failing to understand how Clare could have known what she was about to do without physically being present.
+Melissa continued to hold her sword in place as she blinked in confusion, failing to understand how Claire could have known what she was about to do without physically being present.
 She then spoke in the same baffled manner.

 "How do you know what I'm doing?"

-Clare answered this question with confidence in her voice.
+Claire answered this question with confidence in her voice.
 She had no doubt she had Melissa on a very short leash.